alexandria-org/alexandria-api/doc/building-on-windows.md

 2. https://code.visualstudio.com/
 3. https://desktop.github.com/

-Checkout this repository with github desktop.
+Clone this repository using github desktop.
 The code will end up in the following directory:
 ```
 /Users/[your username]/Documents/GitHub/alexandria-api
 ```